 The systematic ordering of abstractions and ideas acquired by studying logic and the sciences contributes much to a prelaw student's capacity to analyze, understand and rationally organize his or her thoughts.
-In some fields of law practice, a knowledge of technology, engineering, computers and accounting is useful.
+In some fields of legal practice, a knowledge of technology, engineering, computers and accounting is useful.

-Admission to Law Schools, Candidates for admission to an American Bar Association-approved school of law must take the Law School Admission Test administered by the national Law School Admission Council.
+Admission to Law Schools.
+Candidates for admission to an American Bar Association-approved school of law must take the Law School Admission Test administered by the national Law School Admission Council.
 Candidates are urged to take the test on the June, October or December testing dates of the fall term in which they apply to law school.
-Except in very rare circumstances, all approved law schools require that an applicant for admission has been granted a bachelor's degree from an accredited college or university.
-For additional prelaw information, as well as assistance in the application process, undergraduate students may consult the prelaw services in the University Advising Center.
+Except in very rare circumstances, law schools require applicants for admission to hold a bachelor's degree from an accredited college or university.
+For additional prelaw information, and assistance in the application process, undergraduate students may consult the prelaw services in the University Advising Center.

 Admission to Dedman School of Law.
-Admission to Dedman School of Law is by selection based upon the academic record of the applicant, the applicant's Law School Admission Test score and other available data.
+Admission to Dedman School of Law is based upon the applicant's academic record, Law School Admission Test score and other available data.
 More information is available from the Admissions Office, Dedman School of Law, PO Box 750110, Dallas TX 75275-0110; www.law.smu.edu/Prospective-Students.

-Premedical/Dental
+Premedical/Predental

-Medical and dental schools seek students who have demonstrated strength in their major - any major of the student's choosing - and in the sciences.
-There is no preferred major but a number of prerequisite courses.
+Medical and dental schools seek students who have demonstrated strength in the major of the student's choosing - and in the sciences in general.
+There is no preferred major but there are numerous prerequisite courses.
 Honors work is appropriate.

-Most medical and dental schools require the following coursework for entry.
-These courses should be completed by the end of the junior year: English, six hours; mathematics (including calculus), six hours; biology, eight to 14 hours (14 for Texas medical schools); chemistry, 16 hours; and physics, eight hours.
+Most medical and dental schools require the following courses for entry.
+These courses should be completed by the end of the junior year: English, 6 hours; mathematics (including calculus),6 hours; biology, 8-14 hours (14 for Texas medical schools); chemistry, 16 hours; and physics, 8 hours.
 In addition, some schools require biochemistry.
 This coursework may be done as part of a major or minor in the sciences or as electives in a nonscience major or minor.
-Some courses will apply toward the Universitywide requirements.
+Some courses will apply toward the University-wide requirements.

-Candidates for admission to medical school must take the Medical College Admission Test; the test should be taken in the spring of the junior year.
+Candidates for admission to medical school must take the Medical College Admission Test.
+The test should be taken in the spring of the junior year.
 Candidates for dental school should take the Dental Admission Test, also in the spring of the junior year.
 All students intending to apply to medical or dental schools should contact the Office of Pre-Health Advising.